finos/rune-dsl/documentation/documentation.rst

 The creation of valid output objects can be fully or partially done in a function or completely left to the implementor.

-The output object, and thus the function, is fully defined when all validation constraints on the output object can be satisfied just from running the function specification.
+The output object, and thus the function, is fully defined when all validation constraints on the output object have been satisfied.
+In this case, the generated code is directly usable in an implementation.

 When the output object's validation constraints are only partially satisfied, the function is partially implemented.
 In this case, implementors will need to extend the generated code and assign the remaining values on the output object.